 You'll next be able to view the configuration settings for your live event, allowing you to preview your player and live stream by clicking the Show Player and Show Stream links below the video player.

 You can also enter the input, video, and audio URLs that are displayed here on your own streaming hardware or software tool.
-The input URL will allow your own streaming hardware or software tool to connect to the Zype streaming servers using the provided RTMP username and password; the video and audio URLs will then allow you to broadcast the video feed and the optional audio-only feed using your own tool.
+The Cloud Transcoder URL will allow your own streaming hardware or software tool to connect to the Zype streaming servers using the provided encoder username and password; the video and audio URLs will then allow you to broadcast the video feed and the optional audio-only feed using your own tool.

 NOTE: You can enable multi-bitrate by broadcasting multiple RTMP streams.